sjgarland/YeomanGuide/Notes/Issues/Tools.md

 Visual Studio 2019 provides clumsy [support for debugging add-ins](https://visualstudio.microsoft.com/vs/features/debugging-and-diagnostics/).
 I haven't been able to use it to set breakpoints.

 Commands for previewing Markdown documentation do not work well, as they do in Visual Studio Code.

+## Yeoman Office Generator

+The generator does not provide adequate support for using Angular.
+In particular, it does not generate an Angular project, in which commands like `ng generate component` would be available.

+Confusion also arises because of differences between using `npm start` in a Yeoman project and `ng serve` in an Angular project.

+The webpack configuration does not include the directory containing the images foe icons in the production build.
+A `CopyWebPackPlugin` needs to be inserted by hand.

+See the *Issues* section of the [Yeoman GitHub repository](https://github.com/OfficeDev/generator-office) for comments about the Office generator.